data-edu/tidyLPA/cran-comments.md

 # CRAN comments

+I have addressed an issue with a URL in a vignette that did not resolve correctly.

 ## Test environments
 * local local Windows 10 install, R 3.6.1
 * local OS X install, R 3.5.1